EvanMarie/remix-vite-tailwind/README.md

 - Vite for the blazing fast build tool.
 - Chakra UI for the inspiration behind our component library.

-Start building your next project with ease using our Remix-Vite-Tailwind template, where design and development efficiency meets scalability.
+Start building your next project with ease using this Remix-Vite-Tailwind template, where design and development efficiency meets scalability.